 By evaluation, although the commonplace care, renovation, and protection of a residential domestic can also maintain the fee of the property, it normally does not add cost to the home or adjust its man or woman.
 Martin, Supra.
 The Court held that the Wife’s evidence that at some time all through the twelve years of marriage she in my view painted, wallpapered, and carpeted elements of the residence does not prove a “vast” private effort.”
 These sports constitute part of the commonplace renovation and preservation that house owners usually perform to preserve the house’s value; they no longer use their nature to impart value to the house.
 (See also Biviano v.
 Kenny, 2002 Va.
 App.
 LEXIS 157 (2002)).
-The Code of Virginia, Section 20-107.3(A)(3)a) places the burden on the non-proudly owning partner to show that “(i) contributions of marital belongings or personal effort had been made and (ii) the separate property elevated in fee.”
+The Code of Virginia, Section 20-107.3(A)(3)a) places the burden on the non-proudly owning partner to show that “(i) contributions of marital belongings or personal effort had been made and (ii) the separate property elevated in the fee.”
 Hoffman v.
 Hoffman, 2004 Va.
 App.
 LEXIS 216 2004).
 In pertinent component, Code § 20-107.Three(A)(1) presents that “the growth in price of separate assets at some point of the marriage is separate assets, except marital belongings or the private efforts of either birthday celebration have contributed to such will increase and then simplest to the volume of the will increase in cost because of such contributions.”
 Read as an entire, subsection (A) of the statute includes a “presumption that the growth in the price of the separate assets is separate.”

 Martin v Martin, 27 Va.
 App., 745, 753, 501 S.E.
 Second 450, 454 (1998).
 Moreover, we’ve got held that the trial chooses an obligation “to determine the volume to which [a spouse’s] separate property interest inside the home extended for a fee during the… Marriage.”
 Id.
 At 752, 501 S.E.2nd at 453.
 Stark v.
 Rankins, 2001 Va.
 App.
 LEXIS 375 (2001).